The benefits of being Turkish: Tier 1 Entrepreneur v the Ankara Agreement

 The Ankara requirements are easier to meet than those of the Tier 1 (Entrepreneur) at each stage, and particularly settlement – it does not require the Life in the UK test to be passed, and there is no English language requirement, or minimum capital requirements, or any need to create jobs.
 However, both routes offer routes for business persons to live within the UK, and require evidence of genuine businesses.

-For advice and assistance with either an Ankara agreement application or appeal, or a Tier 1 (Entrepreneur) application or extension application, please contact our immigration barristers and immigration lawyers on 0203 617 9173 or e-mail email@example.com
+For advice and assistance with either an Ankara agreement application or appeal, or a Tier 1 (Entrepreneur) extension application, please contact our immigration barristers and immigration lawyers on 0203 617 9173 or e-mail email@example.com